-All inservice activities under the Master Inservice Plan (MIP) will have the approval of the Christian Schools of Florida Director of Professional Development.
-Inservice activities must meet the appropriate guidelines below:
+All Professional Learning activities under the Professional Learning Catalog (formerly Master In-service Plan) will have the approval of the Christian Schools of Florida Director of Professional Development.
+Professional learning activities must meet the appropriate guidelines below:

 Points can only be earned within the last five years of one’s validity period.